cosmos/sdk-tutorials/academy/4-my-own-chain/cosmjs-objects.md

 ## Prepare integration

 At a later stage you will add Checkers as an extension to Stargate, but you can define your Checkers extension immediately.
 The `canPlay` query could make use of better-typed player and position.
-Declare them:
+Declare them in `client/src/checkers/player.ts`:

 ```typescript [https://github.com/cosmos/academy-checkers-ui/blob/02b0e3b/src/types/checkers/player.ts#L1-L5]
 export type Player = "b" | "r"